Move-In & Move-Out Inspections

 Photo Count Guide

 For a one-bedroom, aim for 40-60 photos.
 For a three-bedroom house, 80-120.
-Include inside ovens, fridges, closets, under sinks, every appliance.
+Include the inside of ovens, fridges, closets, under sinks, and every appliance.
 High resolution only — phone cameras at full quality are fine.
 A blurry photo is no photo.

-Give this to the tenant at move-in and again with or after the move-out notice.
+Give this table to the tenant at move-in and again with or after the move-out notice.
 They should know what they are responsible for before they start cleaning and repairing.
-This also protects you — if a tenant claims they did not know they were responsible for oven cleaning, you can show they received this guide.
+It also protects you: if a tenant claims they did not know they were responsible for oven cleaning, you can show they received this guide.
 (RTB Policy Guideline 1)

 | Item | Tenant Responsibility | Wear & Tear (Landlord) |